Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 YA Romance: The main relationship is between teenage characters, and deals with coming-of-age type matters.
 Explicit sexuality is usually avoided.

-Elements: The Fault in Our Stars, To All The Boys I've Loved Before, Love, Simon
+Examples: The Fault in Our Stars, To All The Boys I've Loved Before, Love, Simon, The Kissing Booth, Nick and Norah's Infinite Playlist, The Princess Diaries, Clueless

 Fantasy Subgenres